Get ready to discover the hidden jewels, iconic monuments and wonderful architecture of Gaudí

 Fine golden sand beaches lapped at by shallow blue waters - the coast up and down from Barcelona is picturesque.
 They're beloved of residents and tourists alike; it's unique to have such great beaches so close to such a great city.
 Barcelona’s coastline stretches for 5 km and offers nine magnificent beaches.

 Visit the Sagrada Familia and be amazed by one of the world's most inspiring buildings.
-Gaudí himself was so the world-renowned Catalan architect was so dedicated to this project that he lived onsite for 16 years and is buried in the crypt below.
-The spiral staircases, seven chapels, stained glass windows and extensive details all speak to his dedication to this project.
+Gaudí himself was so dedicated to this project that he lived onsite for 16 years and is buried in the crypt below.
+The spiral staircases, seven chapels, stained glass windows and extensive details all speak to the world-renowned Catalan architect's dedication to this project.
 It's scheduled to be completed in 2026 - on the 100th anniversary of his death.

 This is what happens when you let brilliantly idiosyncratic architect Antoni Gaudí design an outdoor space.
 Gingerbread houses, a magic lizard, and a serpent bench that winds around the perimeter, are just some of Park Güell's architecural flourishes.
 But this icon of Barcelona is also a perfectly kept immense garden; Gaudí's whimsical touches somehow contribute to - rather than detract from - the natural beauty.